THUMNLab/AutoGL/README.md

 ```

 ## License
-Notice that we follow [Apache license](LICENSE) across the entire codebase from v0.2.
+We follow [Apache license](LICENSE) across the entire codebase from v0.2.